 #8.
 Micro-Video, GIFs and Video Blogging

-In India, we with increase in smartphones and engagement on Internet, video especially micro-videos, GIFs and video blogging will play a strategic role in reducing bounce rate and enhancing engagement.
+In India, we with an increase in smartphones and engagement on Internet, video especially micro-videos, GIFs and video blogging will play a strategic role in reducing bounce rate and enhancing engagement.

-According to fresh data, YouTube, Instagram and Vine have made to the top 10 social media platforms, making video marketing important for the digital strategy.
+According to fresh data, YouTube, Instagram, and Vine have made to the top 10 social media platforms, making video marketing important for the digital strategy.

-With many marketers are launching video campaigns, I’m optimistic that micro-video, GIFs and video blogging will become crucial part of social media marketing strategy in India.
+With many marketers are launching video campaigns, I’m optimistic that micro-video, GIFs and video blogging will become a crucial part of social media marketing strategy in India.

 #9.
 Viral Video Marketing in India